All the movies and TV shows delayed by Coronavirus – how COVID 19 is impacting the industry - TheNewsTrace

 — #F9 (@TheFastSaga) March 12, 2020

-The comply with as much as 2017’s extremely acclaimed Surprise Girls has been delayed by 2 months – with the launch date shifting to 14th August from the initially deliberate fifth June.
+The comply with as much as 2017’s extremely acclaimed Marvel Ladies has been delayed by 2 months – with the launch date transferring to 14th August from the initially deliberate fifth June.

-Shortly after the information broke, star Gal Gadot tweeted, “In these darkish and scary instances, I’m trying ahead to a brighter future forward.
+Shortly after the information broke, star Gal Gadot tweeted, “In these darkish and scary occasions, I’m trying ahead to a brighter future forward.

 “The place we will share the energy of cinema collectively once more.
 Excited to redate our WW84 movie to August 14, 2020.
 I hope everybody is protected.”